 There hasn’t been a great deal of research done by researchers.
 Nevertheless, there are a few good potential benefits to highlight for now.

-Hands-down, the most noteworthy benefit of prostate milking is that it can deliver immense amounts of pleasure for a man that is open to the experience.
+The most noteworthy benefit of prostate milking, hands-down, is that it can deliver immense amounts of pleasure for any man that is open to the experience.

 Prostate milking is an intimate experience, adds variety to foreplay, and may even mean more intense orgasms.